-As well as french fries, “Double-Fry” is the key to make crispy Kara-Age Chicken.
+Not only for making crispy french fries but “Double-Fry” is also the key to making crispy Karaage Chicken.

 In Japan, it is not so common kitchen gadget at a private home, so generally, we use a deep-fry pod called “Tempura Nabe(pod)” (天ぷら鍋).

-If you freeze marinated meat, you can save the cooking time.
-I always do this way, it’s much easier and less stressful, you know.
+I always do so, it’s much easier and less stressful, you know.

 Leave it for 10 minutes, you can see the chicken absorb the moisture.

-The excess juice and sauce are not good for following processes, so drain or wipe off the excess liquid.
+The excess juice and sauce are not good for the following processes, so drain or tap dry the excess liquid.

 - 1.5 pound boneless chicken thighs or breasts (14-15 fried chicken)

 - 1 whole egg (beaten) *Optional

 - 1/2 tsp fresh grated ginger (or 1 tsp of ginger powder)